astriaorg/docs/docs/flame/flame-testnet.md

 Bundles/bids submitted to the Auctioneer are simulated against the latest block to calculate the bid paid to the Auctioneer.

 :::tip
-*Since V1 uses `eth_sendTransaction` for submission, only single transaction bids are supported.
-Bids are calculated from the tip paid by the transaction.
+*The current version of the trusted auctioneer supports `eth_sendTransaction` for submission.
-The calculation is as follows:*
+Bids are calculated from the tip paid by the transaction as follows:*

 `totalFee = tx.Gas * min(tx.GasTipCap, tx.GasFeeCap - tx.baseFee)`
 :::